migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-04-05 Fro: This week, I'm with Diego and Soph investigating the issue with external validator, which not being elected by the consensus.
+Additionally, i provided several PRs which increase the stability of the network.

+---

 2024-03-29 Fri: This week i was working with Ulad and Diego on devnet shard 1 recovering.
 Additionally, i'm working on the implementation of Groth16 in Solidity, with a specific focus on creating a reproducible working example.

 ---